 —“Well, It’s A New Day” hymn published by World Library Publications.

 Looking For The Good • When it came time to assemble the Brébeuf Hymnal, what were the editors supposed to do?
 Creating a ‘new’ tradition was considered unacceptable—and rightly so.
-Furthermore, they had made the decision to firmly reject any and all junky hymns.
+They had made the decision to reject firmly any and all junk.
 In the end, they combed through countless hymnals and took only what was best.
 For instance, an earlier version of the People’s Mass Book included a beautiful melody (PDF) called TOULON.
-The following is a live recording by my choir from Los Angeles (which consisted 100% of volunteer singers):
+The following is a live recording of TOULON by my Los Angeles choir (which consisted 100% of volunteer singers):

-Even Further Back • At the bottom of each page in the Brébeuf Hymnal, a footnote provides all the instances in which historical Catholic hymnals have used each melody—something no other hymnal does.
+Even Further Back • At the bottom of each page in the Brébeuf Hymnal, a footnote provides all the instances in which each melody was used by historical Catholic hymnals—something no other hymnal does.
 Because of this, no one could ever accuse the Brébeuf editors of “inventing” a brand new tradition.
 Here’s an instance of TOULON as printed in a Roman Catholic hymnal from 1859:

 “I think the Brébeuf hymnal should